Birding Wisconsin, with its many wet habitats, is a great experience during spring migration

 On our way back to Milwaukee, we will stop to bird John Muir’s boyhood home, now a National Monument where we may see Red-headed Woodpecker, Chestnut-sided Warbler, and Pine Warbler.
 We’ll stop at Grand River Marsh seeking the Ovenbird and Wood Thrush.
 We’ll check our total sightings over dinner and enjoy a night’s rest before leaving for our scheduled May 10th flight home.

-Trip begins Monday, May 5th with 7AM Milwaukee Airport hotel pickup; it concludes on Friday, May 9th. with dinner and drop at your hotel across from the Milwalkee Airport.
-Plan to have a closing dinner together Friday evening if you can plan to do so.
+Trip begins Monday, May 5th with 7AM Milwaukee Airport Best Western hotel pickup; it concludes at the same hotel on Friday, May 9th. with dinner and drop at your hotel across from the Milwalkee Airport.
+Plan to have a closing dinner together Friday evening if you can.
 Week Two (May11–15th) has the same schedule.
 Yellowbilled Tours will forward a Final Itinerary and Participant List to everyone about 3 weeks prior to the tour.
 It will include information and instructions for meeting the YBT Birding group at the Milwaukee Airport, as well as hotel addresses, emergency contact info, travel advisories, etc.

 $1,550.00 cost includes all lodging, ground transportation, fuel and park entry fees.
 Airfare or meals not included.

 Registration is open and confirmed with registration form and $775.00 deposit.

 Balance of $775.00 is due March 20th for both trips.
 If a participant cancels after balance is paid every effort will be made to find a suitable replacement.
 During any search for a replacement person, $100 per search week will be charged against your deposit up to $775.00.
 If you cancel, I will encourage you to help me find your replacement.
 If a replacement cannot be found, all payments will be forfeited to Yellowbilled Tours.